 If your plan is eligible for disaster relief, you can stop these notices from being sent simply by letting PBGC know that your plan is eligible for disaster relief.
-To do so, just send an email in advance of the normal due date to Premiums@pbgc.gov identifying the plan, the disaster, etc.
+To do so, just send an email in advance of the normal due date to premiums@pbgc.gov identifying the plan, the disaster, the applicable IRS Notice number, etc.